-Preparing Your Property for a Hurricane
+Preparing Your Property for a Major Storm

 Safety for you and your family, and protection of your auto(s) and home is critical.
-In the event that a hurricane strikes and you experience damage, Electric Insurance is prepared to assist you.
+In the event that a major storm strikes and you experience damage, Electric Insurance is prepared to assist you.
 Our experienced claims representatives are available to take your claim 24 hours a day, 7 days a week at 800.342.5342.
 For now, check out the tips that follow so that you can be as prepared as possible.

 Mitigate Damage to Your Home:

 - Remove diseased or damaged limbs and branches on a regular basis

 - Put away or secure all outdoor furniture, your gas grill, and other items that may be blown away by wind

 - If your vehicle is at home, make sure it is secure with windows up, doors locked, and housed in a garage or other wind-protected area on your property

 - If your vehicle becomes flooded, abandon it.
 Don't try moving it or starting the engine as you could cause additional damage.
 Notify our Claims Center at 800.342.5342 as soon as possible if this happens